xana-org/zora/README.md

 To deploy contracts locally, you can run:

+Contracts

+First, you will need solc 0.6.6 installed.
+Additionally for testing, you will need TypeScript installed and will need to build the open-oracle-reporter project by running cd sdk/javascript && yarn.

+To fetch dependencies run:

+yarn install

+To compile everything run:

+yarn run compile

+To deploy contracts locally, you can run:

 yarn run deploy --network development OpenOraclePriceData

 Note: you will need to be running an Ethereum node locally in order for this to work.
 E.g., start ganache-cli in another shell.